esphome/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

 basically just an ESP8266 chip with 3 relays to control power output ant three backlit capacitive touch buttons to control the relays.

 .. note::
-    This instruction is made for T1 UK with the touch board v1.1 which is tricker to get into flash mode than v1
+    This instruction is made for T1 UK with the touch board v1.1 which is trickier to get into flash mode than v1

 .. figure:: images/sonoff_t1_uk_3g_v1.1.jpg